Safeguarding our democracy

 In the end, the entity that protects our liberty and country is the people of the Republic of Korea, and we are confident that President Moon is determined to make a certain sacrifice.
 All people of South Korea will be with the president.
 Our support will be the very foundation of convincing North Korea, the United States, China and the international community of our existence, determination and vision for peace.
 We will march forward to defend free community and democratic country.

-*The author, a former prime minister, is an advisor for the JoongAng Ilbo.
+By Lee Hong-koo, a former prime minister and advisor for the JoongAng Ilbo.

+오늘로 문재인 대통령 당선과 새 정부 출범 한 달이 된다. 문 대통령과 각 당의 후보들, 그리고 국민 모두가 어려웠던 국가위기에서 헌법을 지켜가며 질서정연하게 대통령 탄핵과 보궐선거를 치러낸 성숙한 시민문화에 자부심을 느끼며 새 정부 출범을 지켜보고 있다.

+다만 탄핵의 폭풍우가 지나간 뒷정리를 마치고 평심을 되찾는 것은 쉬운 일이 아니다. 그 가운데서 국민들은 헌법적 규범, 상황의 논리, 국민정서에 맞춰 새 정부조직이 조속히 마무리되기를 기다릴 뿐이다. 이렇듯 시간적 여유가 극도로 제한된 비상시국에서 출범한 이번 정부는 각계각층 여러 이해당사자의 기대와 요구를 어떻게 만족시켜 갈 것이며 반면 파생되는 불평, 불만은 어찌 감수할지 각오가 있어야 할 것이다. 그러면서 대한민국이 당면한 가장 기본적인 과제는 무엇인가에 대한 인식을 확고히 지켜가는 것이 새 정부의 역사적 사명이며 성공의 필수조건임을 재삼 확인할 필요가 있다.